 - Stage IVB pancreatic cancer has spread to distant organs, most commonly the liver.
 Stage IVB pancreatic cancer is also called metastatic.
 The goal of treatment for patients with localized IVA disease is to induce a remission, or a disease-free period that may last months or years.
 Management of patients with Stage IVB disease is often aimed at controlling symptoms and pain from the cancer.

 Pancreatic cancer is often not diagnosed until it is in Stage IVA, meaning the cancer has invaded adjacent organs or major blood vessels.
 When this occurs surgical removal of the cancer (which provides a chance at long-term cure) is seldom an option.
 Therefore, the goal of treatment of patients with Stage IVA pancreatic cancer is to induce a remission, which is a cancer-free period that may last months or years, and to prevent and control symptoms.

-Treatment for Stage IVA pancreatic cancer may include palliative surgery, chemotherapy, or chemoradiation, which is chemotherapy and radiation delivered together.
-Occasionally, a surgical bypass procedure may be performed to alleviate complications of the cancer, such as jaundice, intestinal obstruction, or pain, thereby improving quality of life.
+Treatment for Stage IVA pancreatic cancer may include palliative surgery, and systemic chemotherapy, or chemoradiation, which is chemotherapy and radiation delivered together.
+Occasionally, a surgical bypass procedure may be performed to alleviate complications of the cancer, such as jaundice, intestinal obstruction, or pain, thereby improving quality of life.1,2

 Treatment of Non-localized Stage IVB (Metastatic) Pancreatic Cancer

 The majority of patients with Stage IV cancer have metastatic disease (Stage IVB), which means that cancer has spread to distant locations in the body that often include the liver and other areas of the abdominal cavity.
 To kill cancer cells that have spread throughout the body, a systemic treatment is necessary, and this is typically chemotherapy.

 Systemic Therapy: Precision Cancer Medicines, Chemotherapy, and Immunotherapy